 Investment in Decarbonisation

 We have a crucial role to play in enabling and accelerating the transition to clean energy.
-Network investment is essential to enable the connection of new low carbon generation and accommodate anticipated rises in electricity demand over the coming decades.
+Network investment is essential to enable the connection of new low-carbon generation and accommodate anticipated rises in electricity demand over the coming decades.

-FY25 Green Capital Investment
+FY26 Green Capital Investment

 Under our Green Financing Framework, National Grid and its subsidiaries can issue Green Financing Instruments to fund a cleaner energy system.
-See our latest Green Financing Report for details on the issuance of green bonds totaling €1.5 billion in 2024/25 along with the allocation of proceeds and their environmental impact.
+See our latest Green Financing Report for details on the issuance of green bonds totaling €1.35 billion in 2025/26 along with the allocation of proceeds and their environmental impact.

 We continue to make good progress on our early Accelerated Strategic Transmission Investment (ASTI) projects in the UK.
-In our UK Electricity Transmission business, all six of our wave 1 ASTI projects are now under construction, including our Eastern Green Link 1 and 2 offshore projects.
+In our UK Electricity Transmission business, all six of our wave 1 ASTI projects are now under construction, including our Eastern Green Link 1 and Eastern Green Link 2 offshore projects.
 In the US, progress on the Upstate Upgrade in New York continues, delivering a modern, stronger, and cleaner energy network and generating new jobs.

 Renewable Energy Connections